LukeShu/leaguer/docs/DesignDocument.md

     to GET that user via `UsersController#show()`.

 users/new.html
-  : Shows a form for creatig a new user.
+  : Shows a form for creating a new user.
 It includes fields for
     username, email, password, and other information.
 The form is POSTed to `UsersController#create()`;